jpjpjp/bot-test-framework-example/README.md

     ```"apiUrl": "http://localhost:3210/"```

 ## Running the bot in test mode.
 After ensuring that your bot is configured as described above, make sure that the emulator is up and running.
-Open a terminal window to start the bot as follows:
+If you are using the Botkit or Python starter bots the please refer to the instructions in those proejcts to start the bot.
+Otherwise, open a terminal window to start the included node-flint based bot as follows:

 1) Make sure all the bot dependencies are downloaded.
 This is necessary only the first time after installing the project locally:

     ```npm run bot-dependencies```

-    (Note that windows users may need to manually change to the webex-bot-node directory and run "npn install" from there.)
+    (Note that windows users may need to manually change to the webex-bot-node directory and run "npm install" from there.)

 2) Start the emulator with the environment variables set as described in the previous section:

     ```npm run start-emulator```

+    (Note that windows users may need to manually change to the webex-bot-node directory and run "npm start" from there.)

 When you have both the emulator and bot running you should have two terminal windows that look something like this: